 Spring Semester: January–June

 It is the student’s responsibility to arrange housing.
 University of Kent offers several on-campus housing options for exchange students ranging from shared apartments to houses to colleges.
 They offer meal-plans or self-catering facilities.
+Students are encouraged to apply for university housing early.
 Students may also choose to live off-campus.
 More information about Halls of Residences and how to apply can be found on the undergraduate accommodation pages.

 Students are responsible for booking and paying for their own international airfare as well as researching and obtaining the necessary visa.